gatsbyjs/gatsby/docs/docs/adding-react-components.md

 ## Things to watch out for

-Since Gatsby uses Server Side Rendering (SSR) to generate your site's pages, the JSX code you write is usually compiled before the browser loads the page.
-Because of this, certain features are not available at compile time and can cause a build to error.
+Since Gatsby uses Server-Side Rendering (SSR) to generate your site's pages, the JSX code you write is usually compiled before the browser loads the page.
+Because of this, certain features are not available at compile time and can cause a build error.

 ### Use of browser globals